TehmoorG/NumericalMethods/README.md

 ## Accuracy Analysis

 We've conducted accuracy analysis for our Taylor series approximations, comparing them against established libraries like NumPy.
-Detailed analysis can be found in the [Accuracy Analysis](#accuracy-analysis) section.
+Detailed analysis can be found in the `comparison.ipynb` section.

 ## Testing